monsieurbiz/event-sylius-hackathon/README.md

 ## What to bring?

 - Your laptop, obviously, and don't forget your charger!
 - A good mood and a lot of energy!
+You'll have plenty of coffee to help you with that.
 - A project idea you want to work on, or just come and help others!

 ## Our sponsors